Keane Wonder Mine Details

 Shortly after purchasing the Keane Wonder Mine, Wilson's company announced that a stamp mill and aerial tram would be built at the site.
 Procurement of supplies remained difficult at the remote location and weather and terrain made construction difficult.
 The summer weather was so hot that a construction shed was built to provide shade for the workers.

 There were two camps at Keane Wonder - the mill camp and the mine camp.
-The mill camp would have housing for miners, a store, and from 1912 to 1914, a post office.
+The mill camp had housing for miners, a store, and from 1912 to 1914, a post office.
 The mine camp, a little over a mile up the steep mountain side from the mill, had a boarding house for miners among other mine buildings.

 Today the Keane Wonder Mine is a protected site in Death Valley National Park.
 Remains of the mill are still in place, as well as most of the aerial tramway infrastructure.
 The mill site can be accessed by vehicle and the mine site by a difficult, roughly 3 mile round trip hike.